 Complaint Appeals & the SARA Student Complaint Process

 Texas Christian University participates in the State Authorization Reciprocity Agreement (SARA).
 As part of the effort to equalize standards, create transparent complaint procedures, and equally serve all students, distance learning students in SARA member states can use the SARA Student Complaint Process for assistance in resolving certain matters.
+Distance learning students in Texas can use the complaint process through the Texas Higher Education Coordinating Board.

 Complaints concerning grades or the student code of conduct are not covered by the SARA Student Complaint Process.

 The SARA process is only for out-of-state distance learning students.
 Students enrolled in on-campus offerings are not eligible to file an appeal using the SARA Student Complaint Process.
-Students within Texas enrolled in distance learning programs will need to use the non-SARA complaint appeal methods detailed below.
+Students within Texas enrolled in distance learning programs will need to use the Texas complaint appeal methods detailed below.

 Complaint Appeal Information for Distance Learning Students in a SARA State